Arozymuradov/Cisco-network--labs/Static-Routing/README.md

 Static routes were configured on each router to allow communication between all LAN networks.

-Tools: Cisco Packet Tracer
-Technologies: Static Routing, IPv4 addressing

 Result: All PCs can successfully communicate across the network.

+Skills: Static routing, network design, IP addressing, troubleshooting

+Tools: Cisco Packet Tracer, Cisco IOS CLI.

+Atajan Rozymuradov – IT Cybersecurity